Mother and son outdoors in the sun cuddling

 • When and where this will happen

-Factors such as proximity to school and friends should also play a part in your discussions, but the biggest thing for you both to think about is: 'what will make them happy?’
+Factors such as proximity to school and friends should also play a part in your discussions, but the biggest thing for you both to think about is: 'What will make our children happy?’

-What if we can't agree child arrangements after divorce?
+What if we can't agree child living arrangements after divorce?

-Where it isn't possible to reach agreement between the parents, before applying to the family court for a Child Arrangement Order, you must first attend a Mediation Information Assessment Meeting (MIAM).
-Once this avenue has been tried and if it is unsuccessful, you can then seek a Child Arrangement Order in family court.
+Where it isn't possible to reach agreement between parents, before applying to the family court for a Child Arrangements Order, you must first attend a Mediation Information & Assessment Meeting (MIAM).
+Once this avenue has been tried, and if it's unsuccessful, you can then seek a Child Arrangements Order in family law court.

-This is a final court order that is made by the Judge and will set out details of which parent the child will live with and when the child should spend time with the other parent.
+This is a final court order made by the judge that decides which parent the child will live with and when the child should spend time with the other parent.

 Importantly, in the eyes of the law, the starting point for all child arrangements is that the child should have contact with both parents, unless it can be demonstrated that this would adversely affect the child's welfare.

-Bearing this in mind, if you are considering making an application for a Child Arrangements Order, you may find it useful to speak to one of our experienced family lawyers first.
+Bearing this in mind, if you're considering making an application for a Child Arrangements Order, you may find it useful to speak to one of our experienced child arrangement dispute lawyers first.

-We're here to treat you and your family with care and sensitivity, and like you, we want to help find the best possible solution for your children.
-To talk to us, simply phone 0330 041 5869 or contact us online today and we will be happy to call you.
+We're here to treat you and your family with care and sensitivity, and like you, we want to find the best solution for your children.
+To talk to us, phone 0330 041 5869 or contact us online today and we'll be happy to call you.

 Speak to our experts today